aiidateam/aiida-core/docs/source/howto/ssh.rst

 ====================================================

 Some compute clusters require you to connect to an intermediate server *PROXY*, from which you can then connect to the cluster *TARGET* on which you run your calculations.
-This section explains how to use the ``proxy_jump`` or ``proxy_command`` feature of ``ssh`` in order to make this jump automatically.
+This section explains how to use the ``ProxyJump`` or ``ProxyCommand`` feature of ``ssh`` in order to make this jump automatically.

 .. tip::

-  This method can also be used to automatically tunnel into virtual private networks, if you have an account on a proxy/jumphost server with access to the network.
+  This method can also be used to avoid having to start a virtual private network (VPN) client if you have an SSH account on a proxy/jumphost server which is accessible from your current network **and** from which you can access the *TARGET* machine directly.

 SSH configuration
 ^^^^^^^^^^^^^^^^^

 To decide whether to use the ``ProxyJump`` (recommended) or the ``ProxyCommand`` directive, please check the version of your SSH client first with ``ssh -V``.
-The ``ProxyJump`` directive has been added in version 7.3 of OpenSSH, hence if you are using an older version of SSH (on your machine or the *PROXY*) you have to use ``ProxyCommand``.
+The ``ProxyJump`` directive has been added in version 7.3 of OpenSSH, hence if you are using an older version of SSH (on your machine or the *PROXY*) you have to use older ``ProxyCommand``.

 To setup the proxy configuration with ``ProxyJump``, edit the ``~/.ssh/config`` file on the computer on which you installed AiiDA (or create it if missing) and add the following lines::